dave31415/trendfilter/README.md

 # trendfilter:

-Trend filtering is about building a model for a 1D time series that has some nice properties such as smoothness or sparse changes in slopes (piecewise linear).
+Trend filtering is about building a model for a 1D function (could be a time series) that has some nice properties such as smoothness or sparse changes in slopes (piecewise linear).

-The objective to be minimized is, in our case, Huber loss with regularization on 1st, 2nd or 3rd derivative plus some constraints.
+The objective to be minimized is, in our case, Huber loss with regularization on 1st and 2nd derivative plus some constraints.
 Can be either L1 or L2 norms for regularization.

 This library provides a flexible and powerful